The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Conclusions

 We briefly list the main caveats.
 Firstly, our 21cm--LAE cross-power spectrum predictions are limited to redshifts where the IGM is fully heated ($z\lesssim8$, \citealt{HERA2023}), as the simulations employed here do not yet model spin temperature fluctuations -- a feature we plan to incorporate in future work.
 At higher redshifts, and depending on the reionisation scenario, the large-scale 21cm--galaxy cross-power spectrum is expected to exhibit a sign-flip, indicating that the IGM is still undergoing heating \citep{Heneka2020,Moriwaki2024}.
 However, detectability at higher redshifts may be challenging due to lower galaxy number densities, despite the stronger 21cm signal and recent JWST observations suggesting higher-than-expected galaxy abundances.

 Secondly, our analysis does not account for the light cone effect; that is, we assume the average ionisation fraction, $\langle \chi_\mathrm{HII} \rangle$, remains constant across the redshift interval $\Delta z = 0.36$.
-In reality, particularly around $z=7$, the ionisation fraction can decrease by $0.1-0.15$ over this interval.
-Accounting for this effect would likely enhance the SNR, as differences in both the ionisation morphology and the ionisation history would contribute.
+In reality, particularly around $z=7$, $\langle\chi_{\rm HII}\rangle$ can decrease by $0.1-0.15$ over this interval.
+Accounting for this effect would likely enhance the S/N, as differences in both the ionisation morphology and the ionisation history would contribute.

-Thirdly, our analysis does not include redshift space distortions (RSD).
-RSD enhance the large-scale cross-power spectrum and shift its peak to larger scales, as overdense regions are compressed and underdense regions stretched along the line of sight.
+Thirdly, our analysis neglects redshift space distortions.
+These distortions enhance the large-scale cross-power spectrum and shift its peak to larger scales, as overdense regions are compressed and underdense regions stretched along the line of sight.
 While this boost could aid detection, the peak's shift to lower $k_\parallel$ may move it into the foreground wedge.
-Although the impact on SNR remains uncertain, RSD may improve the ability to distinguish between reionisation scenarios, as RSD are expected to more strongly affect cases where the ionisation field traces the density field, amplifying differences in the cross-power spectrum.
+The net impact on S/N is uncertain, but redshift space distortions may help distinguish between reionisation scenarios, as they are expected to more strongly affect cases where the ionisation field traces the density field, amplifying differences in the cross-power spectrum.

+Fourthly, although the 21cm and LAE fields are intrinsically non-Gaussian, we estimate cross-power spectrum uncertainties assuming Gaussian statistics.
+Empirical tests (App.~\ref{sec_covariances}) show that mode-mode correlations from thermal noise, redshift uncertainties, and survey geometry are negligible.
+If many independent modes contributing to a $k$ bin, \citet{Fronenberg2024} demonstrated that uncertainties are well approximated by a Gaussian distribution over several standard deviations.
+Non-Gaussian contributions that do not generate significant off-diagonal covariance (e.g. trispectrum or intra-bin mode coupling) are neglected and may modestly increase the true error bars.